Nick Zimmerman

-Nick Zimmerman (born May 3, 1987) is an American former soccer player and currently the head coach of the Mississippi State Bulldogs women's soccer team.
+Nick Zimmerman (born May 3, 1987) is an American former soccer player and currently the head coach of the Florida Gators women's soccer team.

-Coaching

-Zimmerman began coaching in 2015 for Columbus State University's women's soccer program, a Division II school in Columbus, GA, as the assistant coach under Jay Entlich.

-In 2019, Zimmerman was hired at Mississippi State as an assistant coach, and eventually was elevated to associate head coach.
-In 2024, head coach James Armstrong was hired by Auburn and Zimmerman was elevated to head coach.
+Career

 College and amateur

 Zimmerman played college soccer for James Madison University from 2005 to 2008.
 In his four years with James Madison, he appeared in 75 matches scoring 13 goals.
 He was primarily used as a central midfielder.
 In 2007, he also played club soccer for a top Florida youth club, HC United.
 He also played for Brandon Flames and Temple Terrace Spirit.

 Professional

 Zimmerman was drafted in the third round (44th overall) of the 2009 MLS SuperDraft by New York Red Bulls.
 His play in pre-season earned him a contract with the Major League Soccer club.
 He made his debut for the team on 20 March 2009 in a friendly against Portland Timbers which ended in a scoreless draw.

 Zimmerman was briefly sent on loan to Crystal Palace Baltimore in the USL Second Division in May 2009.
 He made his professional debut for Palace on May 15, 2009, in a 1–0 win against Western Mass Pioneers, and made his MLS debut for New York on June 4, 2009, as a second-half substitute in a 2–0 defeat to D.C.
 United.

 Zimmerman was selected by Philadelphia Union in the 2009 MLS Expansion Draft on November 25, 2009.
 He also spent time on loan with Harrisburg City Islanders in the USL Second Division.
 He was waived by Philadelphia on March 1, 2011.

 He signed with Carolina RailHawks FC of the North American Soccer League in April 2011.
 In December 2011, Carolina re-signed Zimmerman for the 2012 season.
 Zimmerman scored 15 goals for the Railhawks in 2012 and was named to the 2012 NASL Best XI.

 After an injury-ravaged 2014, Zimmerman left Carolina and signed with United Soccer League club Wilmington Hammerheads on March 12, 2015.